Looking for something?

 I think that Valley of Adventure has to be the strongest episode of this series so far (and far better than anything from The Secret Series had to offer).
 I really hope the series can stay on form at this point … Continue reading

-Posted in Blyton on TV
+Posted in Blyton on Screen

 Tagged The Adventure Series, The Adventure Series on TV, The Sea of Adventure